 Day Trading Restrictions – Leverage or Margin

 Day traders in the U.S. are allowed to use up to 4:1 leverage.
 That means that if a day trader deposits $30,000 in his account, he can accumulate positions up to $120,000.
 Traders that hold positions overnight are allowed leverage up to only 2:1.
 Day traders are allowed to have more leverage since their positions are short-term, and therefore each trade is likely to experience smaller price swings compared to positions held for days, weeks, or years.
-If a trader exceeds his allowed margin, as their own deposited capital begins to drop because of a losing position, then the day trader will be issued a margin call.
+If a funded trader exceeds his allowed margin, as their own deposited capital begins to drop because of a losing position, then the day trader will be issued a margin call.

 Trader2B has recognized this issue and the fact that it holds back a lot of potentially talented traders from entering the markets.
 To help solve this problem, Trader2B has created the ToroChallenge.
 A simulation challenge using live market data with a match engine that can fill order flow and execution from various exchanges with a 95% accuracy rate.
-This incredible technology allows us to provide the most realistic trading challenge and the ability to assess whether traders are talented or just lucky.
+This incredible technology allows us to provide the most realistic day trading training challenge and the ability to assess whether traders are talented or just lucky.

 Based on our proprietary technology, we give skilled traders who pass the ToroChallenge the opportunity to earn a live funded account to trade with our capital without having to bother with day trading restrictions.